best-practice-and-impact/ons-spark/ons-spark/spark-analysis/missing-data.md

 This narrows things down a bit.
 From the results of the strong correlation test we can see that make_POLESTAR and make_TESLA results are less likely to have cylinder capacity recorded.
 This makes intuitive sense as both POLESTAR and TESLA are makes of electric car which would not have cylinders!
 In this case, it would not make sense to impute and therefore it would be reasonable to set cylinder capacity to 0.

-On the other hand, there is also correlation with missing_mileage for both car makes.
+On the other hand, there is also a correlation with missing_mileage for both car makes.
 This suggests that we can't really assume that mileage variables are missing at random, so we might want to use an imputation method which accounts for the dependence, such as a regression imputation.

 This involves using the remaining variables to predict the value of a missing variable.
 A regression model could be built to do this if necessary by following the guidance outlined in [Logistic Regression](https://best-practice-and-impact.github.io/ons-spark/spark-analysis/logistic-regression.html?highlight=logistic) and using the default arguments for family and link ("gaussian" and NULL).